About velocity charts

 To access the charts, select “Velocity tracking” in Zenhub's Reports tab.
 The chart will automatically display both open and recently closed sprints, and you can hover over each bar to see more detail.

 If you have connected repositories together, your Velocity Charts will pull in data from more than one GitHub repo – giving you an even more accurate idea of your speed.

 Adding labels to the velocity chart allows teams to break down how many story points were closed sprint-over-sprint using a subset of data.
 This gives additional insight on how team efforts have been spent over the last sprints.

 Using label tracking, teams will be able to detect trends to improve processes, increase productivity, and stay agile.
 For example, adding the bug and urgent labels to your velocity report provides answers to questions, such as “How much of our time was spent addressing urgent bugs over the last few sprints?” or “How has our new QA/Code Review process been working to address bugs before releasing?”

 More insights empower teams to take action and stay agile, encouraging continuous improvement.

-Filter these Sprints or Milestones from your velocity report to accurately resource plan and ensure continuous improvement is part of your agile workflow.
-Simply click on the checkbox next to each Sprint or Milestone in the list on the bottom of the chart:
+Filter these sprints from your velocity report to accurately resource plan and ensure continuous improvement is part of your agile workflow.
+Simply click on the checkbox next to each sprint in the list at the bottom of the chart:

-When viewing a Velocity chart, you can export the report to CSV to further customize and analyse data.
-To export the report, navigate to your velocity chart where there is an Export to CSV option located in the top right of the report page next to the Report title:
+When viewing a velocity chart, you can export the report to CSV to further customize and analyze data.
+To export the report, navigate to your velocity chart where there is an Export to CSV option located in the top right of the report page next to the report title: